 One Brain or Two Hemispheres

-Here are some recent questions I’ve seen about thinking.
-The difference and relationship between the two hemispheres remains a source of confusion.
-A few answers, peppered with necessary facts, follow.
+Recent questions show the differences and relationships between the two hemispheres remain a source of confusion.
+Several relevant aspects, peppered with necessary facts, follow.

 Which brain matters for creativity, right or left?